jamesgneal/train-scheduler/README.md

 # Train Scheduler
-### Homework assignment 7 - Build a train schedule tool utilizing Firebase
+### Homework Assignment 7 - Build a train schedule tool utilizing Firebase
 #### Summary
 Simple web app to utilize the google's Firebase database.
 Using a simple html form with bootstrap, the user inputs the simple train schedule data - the name of the train, destination, time of the first departure, and frequency.
 The data is captured with javascript and written to Firebase.